Daria-no-hana/Daria-no-hana/README.md

 - 👋 Hi, I’m @Daria-no-hana
-- 👀 I live in Tokyo and my current job has nothing to do with coding...
-But who knows, what happens next.
+- 👀 I live in Moscow and rn I am in-between jobs.
+My previous one had nothing to do with coding...
+I want my next one to be different.
-- 🐉 I am a newbie an DnD.
+- 🐉 Passionate DnD-player.
-- 🌱 I am currently trying my best (or not) at CS50x.
 - 📫 Feel free message me in Discord (@daria 1803#2637).

 <!---